 Ready to apply for benefits?
 We’ve gathered our lawyers’ best advice on how to fill out the disability benefits application.

-One area the SSA is quite clear with is kidney transplants.
-Once you receive a kidney transplant, the SSA considers you disabled for 12 months after the date of the transplant.
-You may still qualify for disability before your transplant, if your condition meets the SSA criteria mentioned above.
+One area in which the SSA is quite clear is kidney transplants.
+If you have end-stage renal disease (ESRD) and receive a kidney transplant, the SSA will consider you disabled for 12 months from the date of the transplant.

+You may still qualify for disability before your transplant if your condition meets the SSA criteria mentioned above.
 Once the 12 months from the transplant have passed, SSA will evaluate your progress to determine continued eligibility for disability.

 If you think you meet the criteria, your next step is to apply for disability benefits.
 Apply as soon as you can.
 Unfortunately, the process can be long and drawn out, so the sooner you apply, the sooner you will receive potential benefits.

 For help understanding whether you meet the technical requirements for disability, take our 2-minute eligibility quiz.
 If you meet the qualifications, we’ll reach out to learn more about your situation and connect you with an experienced disability lawyer.
-Our services are free of charge and you only ever have to pay a lawyer if they win your case.
+Our services are free of charge, and you only ever have to pay a lawyer if they win your case.

 There are two types of disability you can apply for.
 Understanding which you qualify for before you apply can help limit some of the red tape you must go through.